BEST Asia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Asia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Asia.
 Choose from the best cruise deals and specials for Asia cruises.
 Save up to 91% on last minute Asia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Asia cruises often sail to Cairns, Da Nang, Melbourne, Darwin and Mumbai (Bombay) during their cruise itinerary.
+Popular Asia cruises often sail to Cairns, Da Nang, Melbourne, Darwin and Boracay during their cruise itinerary.
 Asia cruises could leave from Ho Chi Minh City, Sydney, Tanah Ampo, Taipei (Keelung) and Seoul (Incheon).
 Most commonly, Asia cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.